-The Temple of Seti I in Abydos features an ancient Egyptian frieze that is believed by UFO enthusiasts to be an out-of-place artifact, not unlike the infamous Dendera Light.
+The Temple of Seti I in Abydos features an ancient Egyptian frieze that is believed by UFO enthusiasts and conspiracy theorists to be an out-of-place artifact, not unlike the infamous Dendera Light.

-Among ordinary hieroglyphs such as the fly, the carving shows what seems to be a helicopter, as well as airplanes and a submarine.
-In some pseudoscientific circles, these hieroglyphs have been interpreted as a representation of modern technology in antiquity, knowledge perhaps given to the Egyptians by extraterrestrial entities.
+Among hieroglyphs such as the fly and whatnot, the engraving shows what seems to be a helicopter, as well as airplanes and a submarine.
+In some pseudoscientific circles, these hieroglyphs have been interpreted as a representation of modern technology in antiquity, knowledge perhaps given to the Egyptians by time travelers or extraterrestrial entities.

 But most archaeologists agree that the carvings are nothing unusual.
 The hieroglyphs depicting “modern technology” are an example of pareidolia, our tendency to perceive a pattern or meaning that isn’t actually there.
 Other examples of pareidolia include the perception of a human face in the moon or a church tower that looks like a chicken.